 LUKS Encrypt

-We will use the LUKS (Linux Unified Key Setup) encryption for full disk encryption... well, almost full.
-We will encrypt boot and rootfs partitions, which will not only encrypt all of the data on the disk but will also render the computer not being able to boot the operating system without knowing the passphrase to unlock the disk.
+We will use the LUKS (Linux Unified Key Setup) encryption for full disk encryption… well, almost full.
+We will encrypt boot and rootfs partitions, which will not only encrypt all of the data on the disk but also prevent the computer from booting the operating system without knowing the passphrase to unlock the disk.

 cryptsetup luksFormat --type=luks1 /dev/sda1